 Neil benefits from the following experience:

-- MBSR training and ongoing supervision with Susann Herrmann, co-founder of London Meditation.
+- MBSR training with Susann Herrmann, co-founder of London Meditation.

 - Trained as a Mindfulness Based Awareness Coach with Albert Tobler, co-founder of London Meditation.